prominenceai/deepstream-services-library/docs/api-ode-action.md

 ```C++
 DslReturnType dsl_ode_action_delete(const wchar_t* action);
 ```
 This destructor deletes a single, uniquely named ODE Action.
-The destructor will fail if the Action is currently `in-use` by one or more ODE Triggers
+The destructor will fail if the Action is currently `in-use` by one or more ODE Triggers or ODE Accumulators.

 **Parameters**
-* `action` - [in] unique name for the ODE Action to delete
+* `action` - [in] unique name for the ODE Action to delete.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful deletion.
 One of the [Return Values](#return-values) defined above on failure